Mitul-dev/brand-ai-readiness-auditor/README.md

 evidence-backed audit of **AI discoverability** and **on-site engagement**, with severity, suggested fixes and priority for every finding.

-Built for the **Adobe University Hackathon 2026 — Round 3: "Build the Agent Skill Marketplace."**
+Built for the **Adobe University Hackathon 2026 — Agent Skill Marketplace.**

 ---

 ## What problem this solves

-Round 2 asked *why* a brand may be invisible, stale, misrepresented or poorly experienced in AI applications.
-This marketplace answers that question for any website it is pointed at, by measuring the site rather than describing it.
+Brands can be invisible, stale, misrepresented or poorly experienced in AI applications even when their websites work well for traditional search.

+This marketplace evaluates a website directly and provides evidence-backed findings across AI discoverability, information quality and on-site engagement.

 The product concept is an **AI Website Readiness Auditor**, organised around an **AI discoverability journey**: